Russian court finds jailed Kremlin critic Navalny guilty of fraud | Law-Order

 Russian court finds jailed Kremlin critic Navalny guilty of fraud

-A Russian court found jailed Kremlin critic Alexei Navalny guilty of large-scale fraud and contempt of court on Tuesday, a move likely to see the time that President Vladimir Putin's most prominent critic spends in jail extended by years.
+A Russian court found jailed Kremlin critic Alexei Navalny guilty of large-scale fraud and contempt of court on Tuesday, a move likely to extend by years the time that President Vladimir Putin's most prominent critic spends in jail.
+Navalny is already serving a two-and-a-half-year sentence at a prison camp east of Moscow for parole violations related to charges he says were fabricated to thwart his political ambitions.

 - Country: